 Some of this may feel familiar to you and that's completely normal.
 Occurrences such as these are a mild and common form of dissociation experienced by most people at least once in their life.
-Except in these situations you probably felt out of touch because you weren't paying attention, you were bored, you were thinking of other things or your mind was wandering.
-In the case of psychological dissociation, it's not just a matter of daydreaming and getting lost in your own thoughts for a bit but rather it is a severe and chronic medical condition where the individual is detached from reality.
+In these situations, you probably felt out of touch because you weren't paying attention, you were bored, you were thinking of other things, or your mind was wandering.
+In the case of psychological dissociation, it's not just a matter of daydreaming and getting lost in your own thoughts for a bit, but rather it is a severe and chronic medical condition where the individual is detached from reality.

 Dissociation is defined (in the simplest way) as the process whereby an individual feels disconnected or begins to disconnect from their memories, emotions, thoughts, feelings and even their identity.

 It is a coping mechanism and technique often used when someone is experiencing the trauma of some sort and the only way they can escape or face the pain and horror and live through their ordeal is by separating their mental self from their physical self.
-In essence, the person shuts down emotionally, removing themselves from any feelings, memories, from the even itself.
+In essence, the person shuts down emotionally, removing themselves from any feelings or memories of the event itself.
 What's left is just the physical shell of the individual and it can make them believe the trauma is happening to someone else, not them.
-Dissociating from something makes it hard to remember what they have gone through months or years later or it may come back piece meal in flashes.
+Dissociating from something makes it hard to remember what they have gone through months or years later, or it may come back piecemeal in flashes.

-The process of dissociation can be a symptom for various dissociative disorders, the three main types of dissociative disorders recognized by mental health professionals and listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) are; Dissociative Identify Disorder, Dissociative Amnesia and Depersonalization Disorder.
+The process of dissociation can be a symptom for various dissociative disorders.
+The three main types of dissociative disorders recognized by mental health professionals and listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) are dissociative identity disorder, dissociative amnesia, and depersonalization disorder.

 - Dissociative Identity Disorder (DID)

-More commonly and formerly known as Multiple Personality Disorder, the main symptom of this disorder is the presence of several different identities within one individual.
-These personalities alternate and change places depending on the situation at hand.
-Generally each personality has its own unique characteristics and voices.
+The main symptom of this disorder is the presence of several different identities within one individual.
+These identities alternate and change places depending on the situation at hand.
+Generally, each identity has its own unique characteristics and voices.
 DID often develops as a coping mechanism for living through violent, traumatic and distressing events.
-For example, a little girl who was repeatedly abused as a child and was unable to defend herself or who was left helpless to stop it, may develop the identity of a tough, aggressive persona.
-Or someone who could have stepped in and protected her from the abuse as a child.
-Similarly, this can also happen if a child is a witness to violence or abuse, powerless to do anything about it as a child they may go on to develop the identity of a protector who is not powerless.
+For example, a girl who was repeatedly abused as a child and was unable to defend herself or who was left helpless to stop it, may develop the identity of a tough, aggressive persona, or someone who could have stepped in and protected her from the abuse as a child.
+Similarly, this can also happen if a child is a witness to violence or abuse, powerless to do anything about it as a child.
+They may go on to develop the identity of a protector who is not powerless.

-In order to have a diagnosis of DID, two or more unique and separate identities (different behavior, personality, memories and mannerisms) have to be present.
-DID is the most serious and severe of three dissociative disorders and typically someone suffering from DID will also have dissociative amnesia.
+In order to have a diagnosis of DID, two or more unique and separate identities (different behavior, personality, memories, and mannerisms) have to be present.
+DID is the most serious and severe of three dissociative disorders and typically someone living with DID will also have dissociative amnesia.

-When someone suffers from Dissociative Amnesia, they have trouble remembering things about themselves.
+When someone experiences dissociative amnesia, they have trouble remembering things about themselves.
 This is different than someone who just happened to forget something.
-With dissociative amnesia, the person may have difficulty remembering a period of time or event from their life, a specific part of the event or in some rare cases, forget their identity and life entirely.
+With dissociative amnesia, the person may have difficulty remembering a period of time or event from their life, a specific part of the event, or in some rare cases, forget their identity and life entirely.

-Although each type of dissociative disorder has some specific symptoms, some general signs and symptoms to watch out for which may be exhibited by someone suffering from a dissociative disorder are:
+Although each type of dissociative disorder has specific symptoms, some general signs and symptoms to watch out for which may be exhibited by someone living with a dissociative disorder are: